 This is the 3 liter version of the V-8 prepared for Imola.
 Final chassis done in "monocoque" before the era of the "titanium tubulare" or "TT" chassis began to appear in the 1972 season.
 This was a 1970-1971 version.

-33TT3 V-8 seen at Vallelunga with the 1971 design used the entire season.
+This Tipo 33TT3 V-8 seen at Vallelunga with the 1971 design was used the entire season.

 Photographed during testing with our friend Gian Luigi Picchi...one of the greatest champions in the history of Alfa Romeo racing and a true favorite of Ing.
 Chiti for his invincible winning style.

-He writes a narative for this website located on our page "Autodelta Drivers Speak".
+He writes a narrative for this website located on our page "Autodelta Drivers Speak".

 33TT12 12 cylinder 3 liter car in its first officially-released photo at Balocco of this new experimental racing car.